thisislance98/baf-sdk-python/README.md

-# BAF SDK - Python Wrapper for Project Agent Builder
+# PAB SDK - Python Wrapper for Project Agent Builder

-A Python SDK wrapper for the Project Agent Builder (BAF) API that provides an easy-to-use interface for creating and managing AI agents.
+A Python SDK wrapper for the Project Agent Builder (PAB) API that provides an easy-to-use interface for creating and managing AI agents.

 ## Installation